 This Election Day, millions of Americans will visit a polling location to exercise their constitutional right to vote.
 For most, it’s something that takes little effort.
-But for one in five Americans, voting can involve more planning and research because they have a disability.
+But for one in five Americans, voting may involve more planning and research because they have a disability.

 Learn how you or a loved one with a disability can prepare for Election Day with this guide from USAGov:

-Bring a voting buddy.
+- Bring a voting buddy.
 Federal law allows you to bring another person to help you vote if you are blind or have another disability.

-Curbside voting--a poll worker brings all voting materials to your car
+- Curbside voting — a poll worker brings all voting materials to your car

-Mobile polling places at long-term care facilities
+- Mobile polling places at long-term care facilities

-Absentee voting or early voting
+- Absentee voting or early voting

 Don’t let disability challenges keep you from making your voice heard in the upcoming election.
 Get informed and plan ahead.
 If you know someone with a disability, reach out and see if there’s something you can do to help this Election Day.